 Would you like to be able to help struggling readers achieve and plan for literacy achievement school-wide?
-The Master of Education (M.Ed.) in Literacy with Literacy Specialist P-12 Endorsement may be just what you are looking for to enhance your career!
+The Master of Education (M.Ed.) with a concentration in Literacy with Literacy Specialist P-12 Endorsement may be just what you are looking for to enhance your career!

-What makes the UofL M.Ed. in Literacy with Literacy Specialist P-12 Endorsement stand out from the rest?
+What makes the UofL M.Ed. with a concentration in Literacy with Literacy Specialist P-12 Endorsement stand out from the rest?

 The curriculum for the M.Ed. in Literacy with Literacy Specialist P-12 Endorsement is based on the International Reading Association Standards for Reading Professionals (2010) for Reading Specialists/Literacy Coaches.
 Candidates complete a 36 credit hour program, which includes 24 hours of literacy coursework and 6 hours of supervised practicum.